john-mantas/neighborhood-map/README.md

-# Neighbohood Map - React
+# Neighborhood Map - React
 A responsive browser based app that features an interactive map which includes locations and informations about each one.

 This is the final project for the Udacity Front End developer Nanodegree program.